the0neWhoKnocks/diy-solar-generator/src/page/misc-info.md

 - When you wire panels in series, the voltage stacks.
 When you wire panels in parallel, the amperage stacks.
 - The length of wire from inverter to battery can cause resistance (heat) if it's too long.
 - The percentage efficiency of an inverter is how much you subtract from battery life.
 So if an inverter is 92% efficient, it's eating the other 8%.
-- If a panel has a max voltage of something like 18.6v, you should round it up to 20 since panels output more on very cold days.
+- If a solar panel has a max voltage of something like 18.6v, you should round it up to 20 since panels output more on very cold days.

 ---